Tools4everBV/HelloID-Conn-Prov-Source-Raet-Core-Business-IAM-API/README.md

 ---

 ## Getting started
+Please note that you need to have an authorized Raet Developers account in order to request and receive the API credentials.
+See: https://developers.youforce.com

+Make sure your client does the IAM API access request themselves on behalf of your own Raet Developers account (don't use Tools4ever, but your own developer account)

+More info about Raet Developers Portal: https://youtu.be/M9RHvm_KMh0

 ### Prerequisites
-_Please note that you need to have an authorized Raet Developers account in order to request and receive the API credentials.
-See: https://developers.youforce.com/_
  - [ ] ClientID, ClientSecret and tenantID to authenticate with RAET IAM-API Webservice